antjimort/uvl-welcome-pack/UVL_FlamaPy_WelcomePack.md

 - Oficial web page: https://universal-variability-language.github.io/

 ### 2.1.
 UVL model example
-The following is a basic example of a UVL model describing the possible configurations of a car in a UVL file:
+The following is a basic example of a UVL model describing the possible configurations of a smartwatch in a UVL file:

 ```
 features